kammitama5/kammitama5.github.io/_posts/2020-12-12-Saturday-December-12th.md

 - Then, we presented our translation of the same poem based on the language by reading it if we wanted.
 - Mine is inspired by Hindi and Armenian and is [VSO](https://en.wikipedia.org/wiki/Verb%E2%80%93subject%E2%80%93object).
 Other VSO languages are  Irish, Mayan and some other Polynesian languages.
 I haven't come up with a name for the language yet.
 - I wanted to make a language for a game I'm making (along with some game art).
 Don't tease my geekiness lol.
 - This was *such* a fun class!!
 I loved it!!!
-I'm also taking an Esoteric Programming languages class in 2021.
+I'm also taking an Esoteric Programming languages class and one in Ostromian Economics in 2021.

 ## Poem
 ```